cdktf/cdktf-provider-consul/docs/provider.python.md

 - *Type:* str

+A path to a PEM-encoded certificate authority used to verify the remote agent's certificate.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.17.0/docs#ca_file ConsulProvider#ca_file}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs#ca_file ConsulProvider#ca_file}

 ---